 Kretschmer, Marek Thue.
 “Aeneas Without the Gods: A 10th-Century Abbreviation and Paraphrase of the Excidium Troie.”
 Studi Medievali, 3rd Series, 51, no. 1 (2010): 307–27.

-This article provides an edition of the summary version of the Excidium Troie based on UK, Bamberg, Staatsbibliothek, Class.
-31 (E.III.22), in which variants from two other witnesses are signaled.
+This article provides an edition of the summary version of the Excidium Troie based on Germany, Bamberg, Staatsbibliothek, Hist.
+3, in which variants from two other witnesses are signaled.
 There are four manuscripts of this short summary identified by the author.

 Cornil, Jonathan.
 “Dares Phrygius’ De Excidio Trojae Historia: Philological Commentary and Translation.”
 Master’s thesis, Ghent University, 2012.

 This thesis includes two different translations into English, one of which aims at a word-by- word rendering, of the 1873 edition of the De excidio Troiae historia as well as a short critique of Frazer, Jr.’s previous translation.

 La Versión de “Excidium Troie” de un Códice Toledano (Madrid, BN MS 10046).
 Edited and translated by Helena de Carlos Villamarín.
 Papers of the Medieval Hispanic Research Seminar 70.
 London: Department of Iberian and Latin American Studies, Queen Mary, University of London, 2012.

 This book includes an edition of the Excidium Troie as it is found in Spain, Madrid, Biblioteca Nacional, 10046 accompanied with a translation into Spanish.